getItemFromBlock/AM64DS_DeSmuME/README.md

 Using the analog stick with Super Mario 64 DS requires a few steps to set it up.

-### Download the Latest Releases
+### Download the Latest Releases (optional)

-This is to make sure you have any support files needed for the emulator.
+The v0.9.11 release of DeSmuME includes additonal files, such as a database file, that you might want to have.
+These files appear to be optional, though.

 You can download the latest release build from https://desmume.org/download/ under "Stable Releases".

 ### Download the Modded Emulator Build